Carlos Viana: Political career

 Affiliated to the Humanist Party of Solidarity (PHS) in April 2018, he announced that he would be a candidate for one of the two senator seats in the state elections in Minas Gerais in 2018.
 He was elected along with Rodrigo Pacheco.

 In December 2018, he announced his joining the Social Democratic Party (PSD), having his membership paid in February 2019.
 In December 2021, Viana joined the Brazilian Democratic Movement (MDB).
-In April 2022, he decided to leave the Brazilian Democratic Movement (MDB) and join the Liberal Party in order to support Bolsonaro at the 2022 election.
+In April 2022, he decided to leave the Brazilian Democratic Movement (MDB) and join the Liberal Party to support Bolsonaro at the 2022 election.

 In February 2023, he left the Liberal Party (PL) to join Podemos (PODE).